 Looking for another DSLR workhorse option?
-Step up to this weather-sealed, high-spec, full-frame DSLR that's capable of capturing 22.3MP photos and Full HD video.
+Step up the Canon EOS 5D Mark III, a weather-sealed, high-spec, full-frame DSLR that's capable of capturing 22.3MP photos and Full HD video.

 Constructed from magnesium alloy and polycarbonate, this is a professional tool with access to 70+ lens choices that can now be found at a price that puts it within an amateur’s reach.